bmcdonald3/smd/SMD-DESIGN.md

 #### Loading a Database Backup from a Real System:

-I don't have step-by-step instructions but the basic idea is to:
+The basic idea is to:

 1. At some point use the above instructions to access postgres on a real system and run pg_dump.
 2. On Craystack, access postgres on the primary node after smd is first installed and load the dump